 Is social distancing in the time of Covid-19 affecting your family?
 Here's how to cope.

-What social distancing means
+What social distancing means for families in Singapore

 We at HoneyKids are super big fans of the great outdoors, so of course, our top tip is to get lots of vitamin D and play outside.
-We’re lucky that we live in Singapore where we have lots of choices when it comes to finding big, green open spaces.
+We’re lucky that we live in Singapore where we have lots of options when it comes to finding big, green open spaces.
 In fact, there’s probably one near you!
 Grab a picnic mat, pump those bicycles, fly a kite – it’s fun out there and a great way to get over all that social distancing jazz!
 For parents, it’s a great time to work on your cardio and pick up running!

 Wondering if you should go to a playground?
 Although we’re uber thankful for the cleaning uncles and aunties who clean all high-traffic areas (including lift buttons, railings, benches and fitness areas) numerous times a day with disinfectant, it might be worth avoiding them temporarily while the cases are still on the rise.

-Let them get bored
+2. Let them get bored

-Instead of worrying about cabin fever and wondering if your kids aren’t getting stimulated enough, go back to basics and do some arts and craft together.
+Instead of worrying about cabin fever and wondering if your kids aren’t stimulated enough, go back to basics and do some arts and craft together.
 If you need some inspo, here’s a round-up of awesome activities for you to do with your young ‘uns.
 But, letting them be bored isn’t so bad, especially with all this fuss about social distancing.
 It’s a great way for them to fire up those creative juices and find ways to have fun!

 3. Think of the silver lining